Jet-Set Winter No. 1 — The Best Hour No One Plans For

 They brought back different ways of gathering.

-From ski towns, beach resorts, café culture, and hotel lounges, people learned:
+From ski towns, beach resorts, café culture, and hotel lounges, they noticed something interesting:

 That’s where themes actually came from.